-Employers are supposed to give jobs to locals and grant them the full benefits of the social security system, rather than employing foreigners which usually do not enjoy the same rights.
+Employers are supposed to give jobs to locals and grant them the full benefits of the social security system, rather than employing foreigners who usually do not enjoy the same rights.
 However, this should not affect highly skilled professionals, but rather seasonal workers and similar groups.
 The number of non-Egyptian employees in any company must not exceed 10% of the total work force for semiskilled or unskilled workers.
 For skilled workers the limit is 25%.
 Additionally, the total compensation of foreign employees must not exceed 35% of the establishment’s total payroll.